AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/gaming/2019-08-19-yugioh-4-fun-non-meta-decks.md

 Do you ever get tired of running meta decks like Dark World Danger, True Draco, and Salamangreat?
 If you're not afraid to bruise your ego and are willing to lose to—or, surprisingly, defeat—the meta, then using a non-meta deck may be just what you need to have a little fun.
 Here are my four personal favorites.

-## 1. Skull Servants
+{% include linkedHeading.html heading="1.
+Skull Servants" level=2 %}

-{% include posts/picture.html img="king" alt="The King of the Skull Servants, the boss card of the archetype." %}
+{% include posts/picture.html img="king" ext="JPG" alt="The King of the Skull Servants, the boss card of the archetype." %}

 Ah, good ol' *King of the Meme Servants*.
 The archetype's boss is a Level 1 monster with ATK equal to 1000x the number of Skull Servants in your grave.
 It can easily grow to 10k+ ATK, assuming your opponent lives long enough to see it get that high.
 If you play things smart, you'll get **The Lady in Wight** on the field before declaring an attack, guaranteeing King's safety most of the time: